mbabazif/Portfolio-1/README.md

 ## Description

-My Personal Portfolio that shows my projects and hobbies.
+My Personal Portfolio that shows my projects and interests.

 ## Technologies Used